flype44/VControl/DOCUMENTATION.md

 # Documentation

+(C) Copyright 2016-2020 APOLLO-Team

+The purpose of `VControl` is to bring some valuable informations and controls over the Vampire boards.

 This article describe all the commands provided in the `VControl` program.

 It always refers to the latest version.
 Take care using latest version in your scripts.